tsmztech/sf_agents/README.md

 ## 🎯 Project Overview

-This system uses a collaborative team of AI agents to automate the journey from business requirements to Salesforce configurations.
-The application provides an intelligent, conversational interface for planning Salesforce implementations.
+This system uses a collaborative team of lightweight AI agents to automate the journey from business requirements to Salesforce configurations.
+The application provides an intelligent, conversational interface for planning Salesforce implementations with minimal dependencies and maximum performance.

 ### Key Features

-- **🤖 Intelligent Master Agent**: Powered by CrewAI and GPT-4
-- **🎯 Expert Salesforce Agent**: AI specialist for best practices and gap analysis
+- **🤖 Lightweight Agent Framework**: Custom agent system built directly on OpenAI API
+- **🎯 Specialized Agents**: Schema Expert, Technical Architect, and Dependency Resolver
+- **🔗 Real-time Salesforce Integration**: Live connection to your Salesforce org
 - **💡 Smart Requirement Enhancement**: Automatically identifies and fills gaps
 - **💬 Natural Language Interface**: Streamlit-based GUI for seamless interaction
 - **🧠 Persistent Memory**: Conversation history and context retention